Kimserey/BlogArchive/20160726_gradient_descent.md

 ![approximation](https://raw.githubusercontent.com/Kimserey/DataExpenses/master/img/approximation_animation.gif)

-Today I would like to share how you can use __Gradient descent__ to approximate your spending pattern with a straight line.
+Today I would like to share how you can use __Gradient descent__ to approximate your spending patterns.
 This post is composed by three parts:

 1. Why approximate to a straight line and what is Gradient descent